 - Copyrights and Patents also affecting the value of Goodwill because if we have any Copyrights and Patents of our final product.

-- Past years performance of the business.
-It means if business earn profit then it will have more market value.
+- Past year’s performance of the business.
+It means if businesses earn profit then it will have more market value.

 - Total Market Share in the industry of our final product. if the business has more market share then it will earn more revenue and also profit.

-- Good Customer Support and After-sales services build great trust in brand Name.
+- Good Customer Support and After-sales services build great trust in the Brand Name.